Deforestation-Detector/SCAI-Net/Testing.md

 about each function can be found below:

 * set_NLABELS():
-    * Description and expectations:
+    * Description and expectations
         * set_NLABELS is supposed to take in a dataframe.
 If not, the data is invalid, and the test should fail, resulting in the NLABELS global variable remaining with the value "None".
 Furthermore, the dataframe is meant to contain exactly two columns.
 First, an image_name column describing the name of the file within the directory.
 Second, the corresponding labels for that image.
 If valid input is provided to the function, then after the call to it, the NLABELS global variable will no longer be "None".
 This is the fact that we leveraged to test input validity.
 In terms of testing valid input, we supplied a substantially smaller csv file within a substantially smaller data file, where we called the set_NLABELS after setting up a dataframe object from that csv file.
 After this, we checked the NLABELS value to ensure that the number of labels corresponded to the number of unique labels within the csv.
-    * Equivalence classes:
+    * Equivalence classes
         * Not a dataframe
         * Should and does result in "None"
             * Dataframe with less or more than 2 columns, or with a missing image_names/tags column